 2.7 Salary

 For those that are registered as sole traders, any salary paid to themselves is a disallowable expense.
-That means any tax is calculated on business turnover minus allowable business expenses (excluding any money drawn as salary).
+You are taxed on your income as whole, regardless of how much you pay yourself.

 3. Handling Disallowable Expenses on Self-Assessment Tax Returns